Open-Finance-Lab/FinRL_Contest_2023/README.md

 ## Task 2 Real Time Order Execution Starter Kit:
-* Please download the task-2-order-execution-template.py or download it from our [submission platform](https://finrl-contest-2023.web.app/).
+Please download the task-2-order-execution-template.py or download it from our [submission platform](https://finrl-contest-2023.web.app/).

+### Template
+Contestants need to complete the Strategy class to implement order execution strategy and interact with our exchange.
+The functions int this class are explained below.
+Contestants are free to add new functions to the class but should not change the signatures of the provided functions.
+* **place_market_order** allows you to place orders for the exchange at a given price/quantity, and you can call this in any function (including __init__).
+* **on_orderbook_update** is called when a new order is placed by another algorithm (BUY or SELL).
+*	**on_trade_update** is called when two orders match (one BUY, one SELL).
+This could be your order or two other orders.
+*	**on_account_update** is called when one of *your* orders matches with another order.

+### Requirements
+*	The initial capital is $100,000.
-* The descriptions and FAQ can be found on the [submission platform](https://finrl-contest-2023.web.app/).
+*	The libraries that can be used include numpy, pandas, scipy, polars, and scikit-learn.
+*	The submission will tested automatically on our website.
+You can click the submission to view the error if any function fails to run.
+*	Only the most recent submission that passes linting will be used for final evaluation.

 ## Resources
 Useful materials and resources for contestants to learn about FinRL: